Generic selectors

 9. Habitat 67, Montreal

-Habitat 67 aimed to revolutionize urban living by merging the advantages of suburban homes with the density of a high-rise building.
-Today, it stands as an iconic symbol of modernist architecture and a well-known tourist attraction in Montreal.
+Habitat 67 was built to mix the comfort of suburban homes with the space-saving design of tall buildings.
+Today, it is a symbol of modern architecture and a popular place to visit in Montreal.

 10. Science World (Vancouver)